AntoineAndre/1D_phase_measurement/README.md

 # 1D phase measurement

 ## About
-Open source code to measure 1D positions with a periodic one dimensionnal pattern in Matlab.
+Open source code to measure 1D positions with a periodic single dimensionnal pattern in Matlab.

 The code presents four main functions to evaluate the period of a one dimensionnal pattern and the phase at the center of the pattern.